 I’m such a DIY (Do It Yourself) kind of gal, when I read a post that a friend of mine wrote on her own awesome blog, InformedMama, about making her own toothpaste, I was all over it.
 I couldn’t wait for our $10 tube of organic toothpaste to run out.
 We’ve now been using our homemade toothpaste for over a week, and I have to say, I LOVE it.
 It makes my teeth feel so fresh and so clean and since one of the ingredients is salt, it makes me feel like I just went for a surf or something… all those lovely negative ions!
 Oh my!

+I’m sure, some of you know where the get the Best Toothpaste but I can tell you making your own toothpaste is a whole different experience.
 The best part about making your own toothpaste is that the ingredients you use are also ingredients that have multiple uses around the house and in the kitchen.
 This homemade toothpaste is free from fluoride.
 I know… you’re thinking, but don’t you need fluoride to prevent cavities?!
 Well, yes, fluoride may help to prevent cavities, when used in significant amounts, flouride has a huge list of negative side effects.
 The ingredients in this homemade toothpaste also prevent cavities, but without the negative side effects of fluoride.
 It’s really important that you consult a dentist such as Dentist Modesto, before you try this toothpaste, particularly if you have sensitive teeth.

 There are five ingredients to this recipe, baking soda, xylitol, Himalayan Rock Salt, coconut oil and lemon essential oil, although, you can actually make your own toothpaste from nothing other than 50/50 coconut oil and baking soda, plus a few drops of essential oil, like peppermint, if you wish.
 Here is what I used and why.
 I’ve taken the recipe straight from Informed Mama’s website, but you can find many other variations on the web.